 of the eggs used in our operations come from cage-free hens

-Our facilities are approved by third-party companies following the NAMI Protocol, NCC, and other animal welfare protocols, including client-specific ones.
-The results reflect our efforts and attention to best practices in this area.
+Our facilities are approved by third-party companies following the NAMI, NCC, and other animal welfare protocols, including customer-specific ones.
+The results reflect our efforts and commitment to best practices in this area.

 Commitments

-2025 Completed Audit 100% of our production sites for animal welfare.
-Since 2024, 100% of our poultry, swine and beef processing facilities have been audited for animal welfare, using internationally recognized protocols such as the North American Meat Institute, the National Chicken Council (NCC) and the National Turkey Federation, reinforcing our commitment to the highest global standards of animal welfare.
+2025 Completed Audit 100% of production facilities on animal welfare.
+Since 2024, 100% of MBRF’s poultry, pork, and beef slaughter units have been audited on animal welfare, adopting internationally recognized protocols such as NAMI (North American Meat Institute), NCC (National Chicken Council), and National Turkey Federation, consolidating our commitment to the highest global animal welfare standards.

-2026 In progress Implement environmental enrichment across 100% of our integrated poultry and swine operations.
-In 2025, we made significant progress in environmental enrichment, reaching 92% across our integrated operations — 97% in poultry, 84% in swine, and 100% in turkey.
-We remain committed to completing this initiative by the first half of 2026.
+2025 In progress Implement environmental enrichment across 100% of integrated poultry and swine operations.
+In 2025, we made significant progress in environmental enrichment, reaching 92.27% across all integrated operations — with 97.17% in broilers, 84.23% in pigs, and 100% in turkeys.

 2026 In progress Implement 100% group gestation stalls for sows by 2026.
-Since 2023, all new sow housing projects have adopted group housing systems.
-The percentage remained in line with 2024 due to operational, circumstantial and financial constraints.
+Since 2023, all new housing projects for sows follow the breed-and-release model.
+We maintained the same compliance rate compared to 2024, due to operational, circumstantial, and financial resource challenges.

 Our practices